haic-miccai/haic-miccai.github.io/README.md

 **Applications: involving any of the above elements**

-### Submission Guidelines
+### Author Guidelines
 **Format:** Submissions are required to follow the same [format](https://conferences.miccai.org/2025/en/PAPER-SUBMISSION-GUIDELINES.html) as specified for the MICCAI 2025 main conference: a maximum of 8 pages of main content, with up to 2 additional pages for references.
 All submissions should follow the Springer LNCS [LaTeX](https://conferences.miccai.org/2025/files/downloads/MICCAI2025-LaTeX-Template.zip) or [Word](https://conferences.miccai.org/2025/files/downloads/MICCAI2025-Word-Template.zip) template.

-**Review Process:** All submissions will undergo a double-blind peer-review process.
-Accepted submissions will be presented either as oral presentations or posters.
-The decision on presentation format will be made by the organization committee based on the reviewers' overall feedback and ranking.
+**Review Process:** All submissions will undergo a double-blind peer-review process by multiple reviewers.

+**Presentations:** All accepted submissions will be invited for in-person poster presentations.
+A selected subset of works will be invited for oral or spotlight presentations.
+The decision on presentation format will be based on the reviewers' overall feedback and ranking.
-**Submission Portal:** Please submit your paper through the workshop [Submission Portal]() (TBA).

-**Submission Deadline:** June 25, 2025 (23:59 PST).

 **Workshop Proceedings:**:
 Workshop proceedings with be published with the [Springer Lecture Notes in Computer Science (LNCS) series](https://www.springer.com/gp/computer-science/lncs).

+### Submission Guidelines
+**Submission Portal:** Please submit your paper through the workshop's [CMT submission link]() (TBA).

+**Submission Deadline:** June 25, 2025 (23:59 PST).

 ## Program